-- The Transition Plan shall be completed within 30 days of the initial or repeated life skills assessment.
-For youth who enter care after the age of 14, the service worker shall complete the life skills assessment within 45 days of entry into care.
-However, the transition plan needs to be completed in time to submit to the court for the 60 day dispositional hearing and thus, may require a shorter time frame for completion depending on the completion date of the life skills assessment. - The Transition Plan shall be updated at least every 12 months or for each Permanency Planning and/or Review Hearing as a best practice.
+- The Transition Plan must be completed within 30 days of the youth turning 14 years old in foster care or entering foster care when they are 14 years of age and older. - The Transition Plan shall be updated at least every 12 months or for each Permanency Planning and/or Review Hearing as a best practice.
 The updated Transition Plan will be submitted at the next scheduled hearing. - Completion of the Transition Plan shall be documented in OASIS on the IL Checklist.